Aaron Miri, MBA, CHCIO

 In 2020, the United States Senate congressionally reappointed Miri for a second term to the Department of Health and Human Services’ federal Health IT Advisory Committee, established under the 21st Century Cures Act.
 Furthermore, he was elevated to the role of co-chairman of the HITAC.
 The United States Senate first appointed Miri to the HITAC in 2018.

 Prior to joining Dell Medical School, Miri served as the chief information officer for Imprivata, where he helped to build and transform a global commercial enterprise focused on health care cyber security.
-Prior to Imprivata, Miri was the chief information officer for Walnut Hill Medical Center and former CTO for Children’s Health System of Texas, located in Dallas.
+Prior to Imprivata, Miri was the chief information officer for Walnut Hill Medical Center and the chief technology officer for Children’s Health System of Texas, located in Dallas.

 Miri received his MBA with distinction from the University of Dallas, and his Bachelor of Science in management information systems from the University of Texas at Arlington.
 Miri is a Certified Healthcare Chief Information Officer through the College of Healthcare Information Management Executives, a distinguished fellow with the Health Information Management Systems Society and a Project Management Professional with the Project Management Institute.

-Miri was nationally recognized in 2020 “CIOs to Know” by Becker’s Hospital Review and honored with the 2016 Computerworld Premier 100 Technology Leaders award, 2017 Texas Health IT Leadership Award and the 2019 Constellation Research Business Transformation 150 award.
+Miri was nationally recognized in 2020 “CIOs to Know” by Becker’s Hospital Review and named a 2020 Healthcare Hero by the CHIME Foundation.
+He was also honored with the 2016 Computerworld Premier 100 Technology Leaders award, 2017 Texas Health IT Leadership Award and the 2019 Constellation Research Business Transformation 150 award.

-He serves as a board member with the Sequoia Project, a global CIO board adviser for Dell Inc. and an industry adviser for numerous health care startups and leading venture capital corporations.
+He serves on the board of directors with the Sequoia Project and the Commonwealth Health Alliance and is on the council of information technology executives for AthenaHealth.
+Miri also serves as a CIO board adviser for Dell Inc. and as an industry adviser for numerous health care startups and leading venture capital corporations.

 Health Information Management Systems Society